Presentation: Pregnancy in which the mother is diagnosed with, or is a known carrier of, a haemoglobinopathy disease

 - R361 Sickle cell, thalassaemia and other haemoglobinopathies trait or carrier testing.
 This test is for individuals who are likely to have or carry a clinically significant haemoglobinopathy (other than sickle cell disease) based on initial protein testing.

-- Prenatal invasive testing may be offered in pregnancies with a known familial disease-causing variant.
+- Prenatal invasive testing may be offered in pregnancies with known familial disease-causing variant(s).
+Referral to a fetal medicine unit is required.

 - A completed record of discussion form, or an alternative local consent form, will be required by the laboratory to process the sample.